NotchArrow/BundleUp/README.md

 A simple and lightweight Fabric mod designed to do one thing, put your items into bundles! **Open your inventory** and press the keybind **Default: B** to store your items.
 It does not pull unstackable items or anything from the hotbar.
 Priority goes to items that will take the least space in the bundle, **freeing the most inventory space possible**.

-**As of v1.1.0**, the mod fully supports chests and their varients.
+**As of v1.1.0**, the mod fully supports chests and their variants.
 Shulkers are coded differently but support will be coming soon.

 # [Discord](https://discord.gg/ZCaGkZeb4C)